 But like falling asleep, we can’t “will” heroism.

-Those Thai Navy Seals who saved the soccer boys in the cave recently didn’t become life-saving heroes until circumstances presented themselves that allowed for heroism to happen.
+Last year, Thai Navy Seals risked their lives to save a group of soccer boys trapped in a cave.
+These Navy Seals didn’t become life-saving heroes until circumstances presented themselves that allowed for heroism to happen.
 Those Seals had the training and were ready, for sure.
 But most Seals don’t save a soccer team.
 (And we should be thankful that most training goes to waste — imagine the bloody carnage of a world where every trained hero uses their training)

 In short, there are some “end states” that we cannot “will” to happen – they have to happen as byproducts of various behaviors, experiences, and processes, some of which we can control and some we cannot.

-By the way, Farber says that we live in a society that confuses these “two realms of will”, resulting in rampant anxiety and depression in people who try so hard to make some wonderful things happen that cannot happen “directly”.
+By the way, Farber says that we live in a society that confuses these “two realms of will”, resulting in rampant anxiety and depression in people who try hard to make wonderful things happen that cannot happen when we want them to.
 So think twice before making either happiness or heroism your goal.